mathetian/CComet/README.md

 0.92 KB per connection `?`

-## Bugs

-There are many bugs in the project.

-1. Write buffer overflow
-2. Can't process specil character.
-3. ...

-## Todo lists

-1. Client Simulators
-2. Perfect HTTP Server
-3. Memory Pool
-3. ...
+__Discussion__ : Through our experiments, we have proved the stability of our system.

 ## Design Principle

-1. Use jsonp to solve [CORS](en.wikipedia.org/wiki/Cross-origin_resource_sharing‎)(Cross-Origin Resource Sharing) problem.
+1. Use jsonp to solve [CORS](en.wikipedia.org/wiki/Cross-origin_resource_sharing‎) which is short for Cross-Origin Resource Sharing, problems.
 2. Long-polling instead of polling.
 To solve some problem in jsonp, I use a timeout 30 seconds, which is a reasonable value, in produce mode.
 3. Compared with `icomet`, I remove authetication flow and support for iframe technology.